ninjaframework/ninja/ninja-core/src/site/markdown/documentation/static_assets.md

  * <code>http.useETag</code> (true by default)
  * <code>http.cache_control</code> (3600 by default)

-<code>http.useEtag</code> will let you turn on and off etag based caching of assets.
+<code>http.useEtag</code> will let you turn on and off ETag based caching of assets.
 <code>http.cache_control</code> will set the maxAge=XXX cache-control header.